baskuit/pinyon/src/state/readme.md

 ### Arena

-This is a state that leverages the generality of Surskit to evaluate the performance of models and search algorithms using preexisting algorithms.
+This is a state that leverages the generality of Pinyon to evaluate the performance of models and search algorithms using preexisting algorithms.

 # Wrapping a State